 Citizens of all foreign countries who are vaccinated will be able to enter Georgia.

-As for foreign visitors who are not vaccinated, citizens and residents of the EU, Israel, Switzerland, the USA, Saudi Arabia, the United Arab Emirates and Bahrain if they have had a negative PCR test result within the past 72 hours.
+As for foreign visitors who are not vaccinated, citizens and residents of the EU, Israel, Switzerland, the USA, Saudi Arabia, the United Arab Emirates and Bahrain are allowed to enter the country if they have had a negative PCR test result within the past 72 hours.

 Also, on the third day after coming to Georgia they are obliged to do another PCR test.
 Self-isolation will not be mandatory for them any more.